-H.1 What is an excess contribution?
+H1.
+What is an excess contribution?

 An excess contribution is any amount you contribute to your Traditional IRA for a tax year that exceeds the maximum amount you are permitted to contribute for that tax year.
-There is a six percent federal tax penalty on an excess contribution for each year that it remains in your Traditional IRA.
+There is a 6% federal tax penalty on an excess contribution for each year that it remains in your Traditional IRA.

-H.2 How may I avoid the 6 percent penalty?
+H2.
+How may I avoid the 6% penalty?

-If you withdraw the excess contribution for a year and any earnings or losses on it before the filing date of your income tax return for that year, including extensions (or any other time permitted by the IRS), you will not have to pay the 6 percent tax penalty in the same manner as net income on re-characterized contributions described in Question G1.
-If you do not withdraw the excess contribution by that date, you will be charged the 6 percent penalty for that year.
+If you withdraw the excess contribution for a year and any earnings or losses on it before the filing date of your income tax return for that year, including extensions (or any other time permitted by the IRS), you will not have to pay the 6% tax penalty.
+The earnings on an excess contribution are calculated in the same manner as net income on recharacterized contributions described in Question G.1.
+If you do not withdraw the excess contribution by that date, you will be charged the 6% penalty for that year.
 In order to avoid subsequent tax penalties, you must either:

-a) contribute less than the maximum allowable contribution in later years, or b) withdraw the excess contribution in accordance with applicable rules.
+- a) contribute less than the maximum allowable contribution in later years, or - b) withdraw the excess contribution in accordance with applicable rules.